Anish-V004/MedFT/README.md

 To prepare a high-quality dataset for LLM fine-tuning, the pipeline enforces several core design principles:
 1. **Clinical Focus (Cardiology)**: Filters reports using standard Medical Subject Headings (MeSH category `C14` - Cardiovascular Diseases) and a highly specific regex vocabulary.
 2. **Clinical Representation (Balanced openFDA FAERS)**: To avoid dataset bias from extremely common conditions, the openFDA pipeline divides cardiology adverse events into 6 broad clinical categories and fetches exactly 500 unique reports for each.
-3. **Reference Safety Information (RSI) Grounding**: Fetches safety labels for suspected drugs from the OpenFDA labeling API so that the LLM is grounded in real medical documentation rather than hallucinating expectedness.
+3. **Reference Safety Information (RSI) Grounding & Strict Enforcement**: Fetches safety labels for suspected drugs from the OpenFDA labeling API so that the LLM is grounded in real medical documentation.
+The system prompts strictly enforce that Expectedness must be evaluated *only* against the provided RSI.
+If RSI is missing, the model is trained to output `"Cannot Evaluate"` rather than hallucinating from its pre-trained weights.
 4. **LLM Evaluation (PV Review)**: Automates clinical evaluations using Gemini models to determine Seriousness, Expectedness, and Causality (Naranjo score).
-5. **Data Balancing & Synthetic Negatives**: Compiles a final dataset (`pv_safety_review_dataset_3000.jsonl`) that perfectly balances positive cases across Naranjo causality tiers, and explicitly injects 300 synthetic "negative" cases to teach the model how to gracefully handle missing data or non-clinical text.
+5. **Data Balancing & Synthetic Negatives**: Compiles a final dataset (`pv_safety_review_dataset_3000_v2.jsonl`) that perfectly balances positive cases across Naranjo causality tiers, and explicitly injects synthetic "negative" cases to teach the model how to gracefully handle missing data or non-clinical text.

 ---